fernandoenzo/wirescale/README.md

 recreate-tries = 1
 ```

-As you can see from the example, it’s not necessary to fill in the `Endpoint` or `ListenPort` fields, as `wirescale` will automatically do this
-based on what it captures from `tailscale`.
+Notice how you don’t need to fill in the `Endpoint` or `ListenPort` fields?
+That’s `wirescale` working its magic, automatically filling these in based on what it captures from `tailscale`.

-With `wirescale`, you can go from a zero-trust configuration to a fully self-managed one, where the only mandatory fields you must define are `Address` and `AllowedIPs`:
+With `wirescale`, you’re in control.
+You can go from a zero-trust configuration to a fully self-managed one.
+All you need to define are `Address` and `AllowedIPs`:

 ```
 [Interface]